 I’m not a big fan of the wind drag that comes from carrying a 17-foot boat on the roof of my 14-foot car.
-And, it’s a lot nicer to pull a big backpack out of the trunk than it is to deal with the mess of straps that even the best Yakima or Thule rack necessitates.
+And, it’s a lot nicer to pull a big backpack out of the trunk than it is to deal with the mess of straps that even the best Yakima rack necessitates.
 Plus, I can just keep the boat stored in the trunk, and I’m ready to go paddling whenever the mood strikes.

 For getting to launch points around the city, you can also easily carry the folding kayak on the bus or subway.
 They can even be checked as regular luggage on a plane, allowing you to bring your boat to your far-away dream paddling destinations.
 Finally, for those who want to paddle backcountry waterways, wearing a backpack with a folding kayak is infinitely easier than shouldering or carting a hard-shell boat.

 Some people, usually those who haven’t tried them, argue that folding boats achieve their portability by sacrificing performance.
 This is simply not true, and most likely comes from hard-shell users trying out inflatable kayaks and assuming that folding ones are the same.
-But, inflatables sit high on the water and have a tendency to bounce around in rough seas.
+But, inflatables sit higher on the water and have a tendency to bounce around more in rough seas.

 In fact, Special Forces units around the world use folding kayaks because their unbeatable performance in hazardous conditions, combined with their portability and silent motion, make them ideal for covert missions.
-With an experienced paddler, folding boats are just as stable and speedy than their hard-shell counterparts (if not more so).
+With an experienced paddler, folding boats are just as stable and speedy as their hard-shell counterparts (if not more so).

 That’s not to say that folding kayaks have no downsides.
 The Folbot Cooper takes about twenty minutes to set up (which can cause a bit of a spectacle in a populated area).
 The time and hassle of assembly is probably the major deterrent to most people, particularly those who have the space for a hard-shell boat.

 One of the other major complaints about folding kayaks is that don’t roll very well.
 I can’t attest to that because I’ve yet to tip over in one.
 It’s not that easy to roll any large sea kayak, so I don’t consider this a major disadvantage.
 While I do use mine in the ocean, I try to stick to the calmer waters of protected harbors.
-From what I’ve read, though, they can be rolled, and (not too surprisingly), the more expensive models roll more easily.
+From what I’ve read, though, they can be rolled, and (not too surprisingly) the more expensive models roll more easily.